 Don’t have time to stick around with us for the full review?
 That’s fine!
-Here’s our recommendation summary: if you want an affordable, basic tent but don’t like the shape of dome tents, this is the one for you.
+Here’s our recommendation summary: if you want an affordable, basic tent but don’t like the shape of dome tents, the six person montana is the one for you.

 The modified dome structure expands the tent, giving it a taller and more level peak height.

-The angled windows improve circulation when it’s raining and the extended door awning at the front also provides shelter to keep dry as you take off muddy boots before heading into your tent.
+The angled windows of the six person montana improve circulation when it’s raining and the extended door awning at the front also provides shelter to keep dry as you take off muddy boots before heading into your tent.

 When I was younger, I remember standing in the rain underneath my Dad’s jacket as he fought to untie the laces on my dirty hiking boots before I got in the tent.
-I bet he wished he had a tent with an awning like this then!
+I bet he wished he had a tent with an awning like this!

 Is it good value?